Serenade of the Seas in Alaska

 Beaver Lake in Sitka

 If you’re up for a little more adventure, head over to Beaver Lake Trail to enjoy a 3-mile hike through old-growth forests and along a pristine mountain lake.
 You will need to rent a car or pay for a taxi to access this route.
 The trailhead is outside of town at Blue Lake Campground.
 However, there are plenty of sights to enjoy in the area, making the trek worth it.
 If you have a more extended stay in the area, you can hike to the trailhead from downtown Sitka via the Herring Cove Trail.
-This trail departs from Sitka road and is about a one-hour trip.
+This trail departs from Sitka road and is about a 1-hour trip.

 Beaver Lake Trail is a 3-mile trail with a steep elevation gain in the first quarter of a mile.
 The trail rises sharply up 200 feet with a series of switchbacks before leveling off to its ascent to Beaver Lake.
 The huffing and puffing is worth it once hikers reach the lake and behold the spectacular views of the surrounding mountains.
 This trail is short enough to be combined with other sightseeing stops throughout the day.
 Wildlife is common along this path, so keep your eyes out for bears, eagles, deer, and ermine.